 Asia doesn’t include much decor except for the beautiful lanterns outside of the Up!
 A Great Bird Adventure ampitheater.
 That section is quite beautiful and worth seeing at night.
 Harambe is equally minimalistic.
 There’s a simple garland hanging overhead and a few wreaths around.
 Towards the back of the village there are two makeshift Christmas trees that add to the lived-in feeling of the land.
 Pandora goes the same route with just a few additions.
 There are some cool garland additions around the area, as well as Christmas lights around the giant robot.

 While I’m calling these additions small, they are beautifully done and only enhance the park.
-Going for the loud, vivacious decorations of Magic Kingdom’s Main Street throughout Animal Kingdom would have been a mistake.
-Instead the park stayed in theme with detailed and subtle decor.
+Going for the loud, vivacious decorations of Magic Kingdom’s Main Street throughout Animal Kingdom would have been a mistake although Santa Claus does sail down the Discovery River from time to time.
+Instead the park stayed in theme with detailed and subtle décor.
 Before this year Animal Kingdom wasn’t much of a Holiday park, now it might be the best one.

 Visiting the Walt Disney World parks at Christmas is a great experience filled with extra decor and entertainment.
 As long as your expectations are in check in terms of crowds, we’d recommend that time of year to anyone.